Holy Week in Málaga: The Rostrum of the Poor

 At the end of Carretería Street from Málaga, at the confluence with the Santa Isabel Hall, there is a staircase which at Holy Week becomes a natural tribune to witness the processions of Malaga.
 Some brotherhoods are expected there with great enthusiasm and popular fervor.
 It is called this because it is free and in contrast to the Official Rostrum, located in Constitution Square where the authorities are sat.

 Of the 45 processions participating in Holy Week, 28 pass through this place.

 Cathedral

 Some brotherhoods make a penitential station inside the Cathedral of Malaga.
 There are 15 cofradías that enter the Cathedral.
 The remaining corporations do not station in the Cathedral due essentially to the large size of their thrones, which prevents them from entering the Cathedral thru the main gates.

 Previous Days

 Procession

 Prior to Holy Week, especially the Friday of Sorrows and the Saturday of Passion, some brotherhoods make processions.
-These brotherhoods are usually historical confraternities of neighborhoods very far from the center, as the Brotherhood of the Sorrows from Puerto de la Torre or Brotherhood of the Sorrows from Churriana, or young brotherhoods that still do not belong to the Brotherhood' Association, so even they can not go through the official route.
+These brotherhoods are usually historical confraternities of neighborhoods very far from the center, as the Brotherhood of the Sorrows from Puerto de la Torre or Brotherhood of the Sorrows from Churriana, or young brotherhoods that still do not belong to the Group of Confraternities, so even they can not go through the official route.